ndsev/zserio-service-grpc-cpp/doc/BUILD_gRPC.md

 git clone -b v1.27.0 https://github.com/grpc/grpc --recurse-submodules
 ```

-> Note that the following instruction are valid for gRPC v1.27.0.
+> Note that the following instructions are valid for gRPC v1.27.0.
 Different steps may be needed for other
 versions.
 It is always a good idea to check gRPC distribution tests for CMake mentioned below to see what
 have to be done.